MichMich/MMM-WatchDog/README.md

 # MMM-WatchDog

-This MagicMirror² keeps an eye on your UI and quits app in case the UI crashes.
+This MagicMirror² module keeps an eye on your UI and quits app in case the UI crashes.
 If you combine this with the [PM2 process manager](https://github.com/MichMich/MagicMirror/wiki/Auto-Starting-MagicMirror#using-pm2), MM2 will automaticly restart after a UI failure.

 ## Installation